Custom labels are a way for you to further optimize your Shopping campaigns to get the most out of them.

 Depending on the industry, you may need to update this quite frequently (e.g. for books).
 It may not be the PPC specialist who is best informed to know what will be a bestseller in advance, so basing the labels on a “is in list”-rule, means that another person with this information can update it ongoing from a shared spreadsheet.

 One of my favorite labels is definitely the “On Sale”-label.
 We often see that our clients are more price competitive compared to the competitors, when having products on sale, therefore we tend to raise the focus on those products.

 Besides there are always better options in selling in the high season when bidding higher on items that you may not sell that much of normally.
 You may say that we use Custom Labels to switch between the different seasons in a much easier and efficient way.

-When we work in our clients' Adwords accounts we never do anything, which is not Data-driven.
+When we work in our clients' Google Ads accounts we never do anything, which is not Data-driven.
 We do deep analysis of all the data we can find, and we work actively with our clients' data.
-One of the things we work with is labels in Adwords campaigns, and custom labels for Google Shopping campaigns.
+One of the things we work with is labels in Google Ads campaigns, and custom labels for Google Shopping campaigns.

 Two of the labels we love the most, and most often use are "Season" and "Margin".
 These labels are incredibly helpful, when we work with bidding strategies.
 If you don't use labels, and just want to start out with one label, then go for "Margin".
 This is a need to have.